-Ecology Action offers this internship, which includes and builds on all the techniques taught in our 2-Month + 4-Month internships, to people who want to learn the GROW BIOINTENSIVE method conceptually and practically, to design a nutritionally complete diet, to use biointensive planning techniques to maintain a sustainable vegetable garden or mini-farm over time, and to experience a complete cropping cycle within an established GB Mini-Farm attended by Master-Level GB Teachers.
+Ecology Action offers this internship, which includes and builds on all the techniques taught in our 2-Month + 4-Month + 6-Month internships (not offered in 2022), to people who want to learn the GROW BIOINTENSIVE method conceptually and practically, to design a nutritionally complete diet, to use biointensive planning techniques to maintain a sustainable vegetable garden or minifarm over time, to experience a complete cropping cycle within an established GB Mini-Farm attended by Master-Level GB Teachers, and who are committed to teaching and working with the GB method for at least 2 years following the completion of the program.
+Successful participants will emerge from the program as GB Farmer Leaders and will have the skills necessary to establish and run a 20-bed GB Demonstration site, and for advanced participants, with the option to achieve GB Teacher Certification at the Basic Level.